Buxton Festival: Buxton Festival Fringe

-The Buxton Festival Fringe is an annual open arts festival running at approximately the same time as the Buxton Festival.
-This year's Fringe dates are 6–24 July 2022.
+The Buxton Festival Fringe is an annual open arts festival running at approximately the same time as the Buxton International Festival (3-21 July 2024).
 The festival hosts comedy, theatre, dance, music, street performances, film, performance art, talks and shows for children as well as other impromptu events.
 The festival celebrated its 40th Fringe in 2019 with 220 entries adding up to over 500 individual performances and making this the biggest Buxton Fringe to date.
 It is one of the largest fully independent Fringes in the United Kingdom, along with Brighton Festival Fringe and Edinburgh Fringe.
 The 2020 Fringe was mainly online with a few physical events.
 There were 101 events.